Ten places to try fish and seafood

 OpusMer and Mar – the biggest selection

-Head to the capital of culture, Esch, for what some reviewers say are seafood platters beyond compare at this fish and grill.
+Head south to Esch-sur-Alzette, for what some reviewers say are seafood platters beyond compare at this fish and grill.
 It’s not a place to cosy up as the décor is fairly basic and bland, but you’re here for the food.
 Try clams with white wine and garlic, lobster, rice with monkfish, seafood paella, octopus cataplana (a special metal tagine dish used in Portugal for cooking seafood), bacalao, skewers with monkfish, prawns and octopus, or a hearty fish stew.

 Sister establishment Mar, tucked away in Rollingergrund at the foot of the hill rising to Limpertsberg, is definitely more high-brow with brown leather chairs and wooden tables, and a nicely appointed summer terrace.
 The range of seafood isn’t as mind-boggling as at the Esch establishment, but you can still try out grilled octopus with garlic oil, fried wild prawns, or scampi in whisky, and grilled tuna steak.
 They also have seafood and fish rice dishes, and several traditional Portuguese cod dishes.